If you’re looking to make money without much effort, consider taking online surveys for money.

 In addition, you can get rewarded for playing online GSN games like Monkey Bubble Shooter, Mahjong Solitaire, and Outspell, among others.
 So, if playing online games is your thing, you should check this out.
-You can earn 18% cashback on every dollar that you spend on GSN games while using InboxDollars.

 Other ways to earn money using InboxDollars include cashback for online shopping and by reading emails.
 InboxDollars also offers free product samples for partnering brands, insider savings tips on where to find free items online, and cash rewards for emails that you read, among other things.

 Of course, their biggest draw is online surveys.
 Most survey payments range from $.50 to $5 and take between three and 25 minutes to complete.
 However, some surveys will actually pay $10 or $20 if you match the profile that their partners are looking for.
 That’s not too bad, right?